codewithcats/codewithcats/README.md

 Tanawat Tassana (Amp)
 # Front-end Architect 🎨
-I love design and build interactivities!
-I have been working on web front-end for 13 years, have experience on various client projects as well as building company products.
-While I am mainly lead the teams on front-end, I also be able to build a whole system including microservices backend, infrastructure and devops.
-On people side, I am an energetic team leader who help a lot of software developers grow up.
+I love designing and building interactivities!
+I have been working on web front end for 13 years with experiences on various client projects as well as building company products.
+While I mainly lead the teams on the front-end effort, I am also able to build the whole system including microservices, infrastructure, and DevOps.
+On people side, I am an energetic team leader who have mentored a lot of software developers and helped them grow in their careers.

 ## Experience
-### Front-end architect and team leader, BiggestFan Productions
+### Front-end Architect and Team Leader, BiggestFan Productions
 _July 2020 - September 2022_
 - Design and develop products
 - Focus mainly on front-end part
 - Lead developers and UX teams
 #### Projects
-**Monet.market** develop web client for blockchain application
+**Monet.market** develop [web client](https://monet.market) for Blockchain application
 - Typescript
 - React
 - XState